GabeScott/standard-works-vault/General Conference/2003 October - Young Men—Holders of Keys.md

 Her answer was condemning: “No one ever asked me!”
 Wow!
 Our quorum really dropped the ball on that one.

-Recently reported to me was the story of a young priests quorum in Jamaica who decided they would help the missionaries with their work.
+Recently reported to me was the story of a priests quorum in Jamaica that decided to help the missionaries with their work.
 So this quorum of young men went knocking on doors, trying to find appointments for the missionaries.
 They soon found more referrals than the missionaries could handle.

-A priests quorum in Kaysville, Utah, decided they would not lose one member of their quorum.
+Members of a priests quorum in Kaysville, Utah, decided they would not lose one member of their quorum.
 The whole quorum would go to a less-active member’s home and have their Sunday lesson sitting around the less-active boy’s bed.
 Soon that young man joined his quorum in taking the Sunday lesson to another home.

 As of the year 2003, there are more than 26,000 wards and branches in the Church, with approximately 78,000 deacons, teachers, and priests quorums.
 Talk about an army!